 During the summer, the system operates as a conventional cooling tower/chiller system.
-During the winter, the chiller is bypassed, and the cold water produced by the cooling tower cools the chilled water serving the load through a heat exchanger.
+During the winter, the cooling tower and heat exchanger begin to shave the load at a predetermined wet-bulb temperature by handling a portion of the chilled water load.
+As the wet-bulb temperature drops, the tower and heat exchanger handle an increased share of the load until the compressor can be turned off.
 Systems of this type have been operated successfully in colder climates and are economical in warmer climates as well.